 The applicant requests deletion of this consideration as the Bowie New Town Center has been substantially developed and the appropriate sediment and erosion controls have been constructed, in conformance with existing approvals.
 It should be noted that any redevelopment of the Sears Parcel will include all City, County, and State mandated sediment and erosion controls required by law.
-Staff has no objection to the deletion of this consideration.
+This consideration is recommended for deletion.